puppeteer/puppeteer/docs/api/puppeteer.page.waitforselector.md

 - `Visible`: A boolean wait for element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
 Defaults to `false`.

-- `hidden`: ait for element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
+- `hidden`: wait for element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
 Defaults to `false`.

 - `timeout`: maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [Page.setDefaultTimeout()](./puppeteer.page.setdefaulttimeout.md) method.